dav-sap/BookStore/README.md

 # BookStore
 This is a basic website for managing a book store.

-To start the server, go to server folder and run
+To start the server:
 ```
+cd server

 npm install

 npm start